A new house constitutes a new life, a new journey, and new excitement.

 If they have similarly aged pooches as you do, arrange a playdate.
 You can walk your dogs together in the local park or play indoor dog games.

-This will familiarize your dog to other people and train them to not bark and howl every time they see a stranger.
+This will familiarize your dog with other people and train them to not bark and howl every time they see a stranger.
 Plus, it’ll make them new friends and enhance their social skills.
 A win-win isn’t it?

 6. Make Them Happy